 Summertime meteors, occasionally flitting across your line of sight are especially noticeable between mid-July and the third week of August.
 And between Aug.
 3 and Aug.
 15, there are no fewer than six different minor displays that are active.
 These six include the previously mentioned South Delta Aquarids, the Alpa Capricornids, the South Iota Aquarids, the North Delta Aquarids, the Kappa Cygnids and the North Iota Aquarids.

 Patience and clear skies

 The only equipment you'll need to see this summer's meteor showers are your eyes, a modest amount of patience, good weather and dark skies.
 The actual number of meteors a single observer can see in an hour depends strongly on sky conditions.
 Note that five of the six showers in this summer shower-a-thon come from the region around the constellations of Aquarius and Capricornus, so get your eyes and telescopes set to those locations in your area.

-While the hourly rates from these other meteor streams are but a fraction of the numbers produced by the Perseids, combined, overall they provide a wide variety of meteors of differing colors, speeds and trajectories.
+While the hourly rates from these other meteor streams are but a fraction of the numbers produced by the Perseids, overall they provide a wide variety of meteors of differing colors, speeds and trajectories.

 The Southern Delta Aquarids can produce faint, medium speed meteors; the Alpha Capricornids, described as "slow, bright, long trailed yellowish meteors" and the Kappa Cygnids which are classified as "slow moving and sometimes producing brilliant flaring fireballs."
 As such, if you stay out and watch long enough, you may be nicely rewarded for the time spent.